Kevin Kruger: Early life and college basketball career

 Kevin Michael Kruger was born in McAllen, Texas in 1983.
 His father, Lon Kruger, was head men's basketball coach at the University of Texas Pan American at the time.
 Kevin Kruger then grew up in Kansas, Florida, Illinois, and Georgia, as his father later was head coach at Kansas State University, the University of Florida, University of Illinois Urbana-Champaign, and Atlanta Hawks.

-He attended Centennial High School in Champaign, Illinois, where he was a member of the basketball team.
+He attended Champaign Centennial High School in Champaign, Illinois, where he was a member of the basketball team.
 At the conclusion of his sophomore season, he moved to Marietta, Georgia, where he attended George Walton Comprehensive High School, graduating in 2002.

 From 2002 to 2006, Kruger attended Arizona State University, redshirting his true freshman season in 2002–03 before playing at guard for the Arizona State Sun Devils from 2003 to 2006.
 Kruger had 43 starts in three seasons, including all 28 games in the 2005–06 season.
 His .812 free throw percentage was fourth best in Arizona State history.
 As a junior in 2005–06, Kruger averaged 15.0 points and led in minutes per games at 38.96.

 After graduating from Arizona State in 2006 with a bachelor's degree in justice studies, Kruger transferred to the University of Nevada, Las Vegas to play his senior season under his father, by then the head coach for the UNLV Runnin' Rebels.
 In his senior season of 2006–07, Kevin Kruger averaged 13.5 points, 2.6 rebounds, and 5.1 assists on a UNLV team that advanced to the 2007 Sweet 16.